Powell Family Cooking

 How can I make shrimp fried rice healthier?

 To make shrimp fried rice healthier, you can use brown rice instead of white rice for added fiber and nutrients.
 Incorporate a variety of vegetables such as bell peppers, broccoli, and snap peas.
-Additionally, reduce the amount of oil used, and opt for low-sodium soy sauce to control the sodium content.
+Additionally, reduce the amount of oil used, and opt for low-sodium soy sauce to control the sodium content .

 quick and easy shrimp fried rice better than takeout feature image. close up with garnish.

-More Asian Recipes You'll Love ♥️
+More Rice Recipes You'll Love ♥️

 • Jasmine rice instant pot recipe feature image close up in bowl with parsley

-Jasmine Rice Instant Pot Recipe
+Instant Pot Jasmine Rice Recipe (Perfectly Fluffy)

-Did You Like This Quick and Easy Shrimp Fried Recipe?
+Did You Try This Recipe?

 📖 Recipe